 Kota Kinabalu is the capital city of the state of Sabah, one of the 13 states in Malaysia.
 Despite its low profile compared to the many attractions in the state of Sabah, it still has some unique and interesting things to do and see.

-Follow me and discover thirteen different things you can do and see in Kota Kinabalu.
+Follow me and discover the thirteen top things to do In Kota Kinabalu.
+But first, where is KK?

 Kota Kinabalu Sabah